Hybrid Inexact BCD for Coupled Structured Matrix Factorization in Hyperspectral Super-Resolution: Numerical Experiments

 We follow a standard procedure, namely, Wald's protocol \cite{WALDS_PROTOCOL,loncan2015hyperspectral}, to perform a semi-real experiment.
 The ground-truth SR image $\bX$ is a real image from the Hyperspec Chikusei dataset \cite{NYOKOYA2016}.
 The image size is $(L_x,L_y) = (1,080,1,080)$, and the number of spectral bands is $M= 128$.
 The MS-HS image pair $(\bYm,\bYh)$ is generated by the model in \eqref{eq:Ym_model} and \eqref{eq:Yh_model}.
 The spectral decimation follows the specification of the IKONOS MS sensor \cite{dial2003ikonos}, with the number of MS spectral bands given by $\Mm= 4$.
 The spatial decimation corresponds to $11 \times 11$ truncated Gaussian spreading with variance $1.7^2$, followed by downsampling with a factor of $8$; the resulting number of HS pixels is $\Lh= 135^2$.
 The noise terms $\bVm$ and $\bVh$ are randomly generated, following an i.i.d. mean-zero Gaussian distribution.
 The SNR is $20$dB.
 This problem is considered large; we have $L= 1,166,400$.

 We benchmark the proposed HiBCD scheme with CNMF \cite{yokoya2012coupled}, SupResPALM \cite{lanaras2015hyperspectral}, and FUMI \cite{wei2016multiband}.
 All the algorithms have the same model order, $N=20$, and the same initialization.
 Our initialization follows that in \cite{lanaras2015hyperspectral}.
 The stopping rule of the algorithms is that either the objective value change is lower than $10^{-4}$, or the iteration number reaches $3,000$.
 We also consider a {\em naive interpolation} baseline where we apply bicubic interpolation to each spectral band of the HS image to produce an SR image.
-Unless specified, the HiBCD scheme employs the FPG update for $\bA$ and the FW update for $\bS$.
-For NNC CoSMF, we set $\tau= 300$ for all $i$.
+Unless specified, the HiBCD scheme employs the FPG update for $\bA$ and the FW update for $\bS$. {The FISTA extrapolation sequence in \eqref{eq:fista_seq} is employed for the FPG update.} For NNC CoSMF, we set $\tau= 300$ for all $i$.

 We tested all the algorithms on one realization of $(\bYm,\bYh)$ (we will have Monte-Carlo results later).
 The results are shown in Figs.~\ref{fig:sam_map}--\ref{fig:psnr_curve} and Table~\ref{tab:chikusei}.
 Specifically, Fig.~\ref{fig:sam_map} displays the recovery error maps of the different algorithms, evaluated by the spectral angle mapper (SAM)